simpletext-madics/2023/index.md

 **Other colleagues participate in the Task organization:** Irina Ovchinnikova (ManPower Language Solution, Israel), Diana Nurbakova (INSA Lyon, France), Sílvia Araújo (University of Minho, Portugal), Radia Hannachi (University of South Brittany, France).
 We will also hire interns in translation and technical writing for data collection and evaluation.

 ***

-### Details of the expected target audience and how to reach them

-The  target audience are technical students and researchers in IR and NLP.
-We will also encourage manual runs (students in translation, foreign language teaching - especially Tasks 2 & 3) to enhance data for the next editions.

-SimpleText is labelized by the French research network on Big Data - Data Science [MADICS](https://www.madics.fr/).
-We will spread the information via communication service in UBO, SimpleText Google group, mailing lists (SIGIR, info-ic, madics, clef, ntcir, bulle-i3, ln, nlp-seminar, romip, TRANSLATIO@jiscmail.ac.uk, organizers’ university mailing lists), social networks, organizers’ personal pages, the SimpleText project network, network of  the French Groupe of Research in Writing Communication ([GRCE](https://grce.labri.fr/)).
-We will also advertise the track at CLEF 2022 and ECIR 2023 and other conferences, workshops and local events.
-We are in contact with researchers who have been working on text simplification in Austria, Japan, Mexico and Russia.
-We will also propose SimpleText tasks as projects within the class on AI in Engineering School in Brest (France), as projects for master students in translation in UBO (France) and as a part of the intensive course on AI open for 9 universities of the [SEA-EU Alliance](https://sea-eu.org/).

-***

-### Expected length of the lab session at the conference: half-day

-  -  45 min invited talk + 15 min for questions
-  -  1h round table
-  -  2h30 for presentations (~10 presentations of 15 min)

 **Acknowledgement**